Data Collection from Oracle Database

 NOTE: Remember to set the filter to “Data Source equals Oracle”.

-Netwrix Auditor Data Collection Service processes collected data into the proprietary format (Activity Records).
+Netwrix Auditor for Oracle Database Audit Service then processes collected data into the proprietary format (Activity Records).
 Each Activity Record contains initiator’s account, time, action, and other details.

 - To determine what has changed in the configuration, it compares a state snapshot from Oracle Server with the previously taken.